Family Caregiver Stress – Part II

 Address Your Feelings; Seek Support

 Let your spouse and trusted friends know what you are going through and that you will be depending on them to care for and listen to you when you need an outlet.
 Others around you may view you as supremely capable; just the right person for the job.
-Those close to you may need to know that you’re under stress and need your own TLC.
+Those close to you may need to know that you’re under caregiver stress and need your own TLC.
 Seek professional counseling if you feel an objective listener and adviser is necessary to help you deal with likely feelings of disappointment, anger or even grief.
-Find a caregiver support group in your community.
+Find a caregiver stress support group in your community.
 Caregiver Regional Resources

 Take Time to Nourish Your Inner Self